 You can take a Jungle safari tour in two ways.
 Either elephant ride or Jeep ride.
 Walking through the jungle is not recommended as it is dangerous among wild animals.

 It is categorized into Nepalese, SAARC nationals, and foreigners.
-Backpacking Chitwan cost may not exceed NPR 20,000 that includes accommodation, food, travel, and entrance cost.
+Backpacking Chitwan cost may not exceed NPR 20,000 which includes accommodation, food, travel, and entrance cost.

 Lumbini is a holy place for the followers of Lord Budhha.
 Lumbini is cited as a cultural heritage by UNESCO where thousands of visitors are expected every year in Lumbini.